(Updated Jan. 7, 2021)

 Have you been impacted due to the COVID 19 Pandemic?
 Additional funding now available through the Tri-County Community Council.
 See the flyer here: Tri-County Community Council COVID Funding Flyer

-Keys to a Healthy Campus and Successful Reopening
+Keys to a Healthy Campus

 Chipola President, Dr. Clemmons, welcomes students, faculty and staff, back as we reopen for Fall 2020 classes.
 More information about Chipola's reopening plans can be found in our Keys to Successful Reopening and our Keys to a Healthy Campus documents.